zajacn/Saureus_6850_methylation/README.md

 ## Questions to potentially adress
 * Intergene distances?
-* Methylation in gene bodies or in intergenic regions?
+* Do we see Methylation in gene bodies or in intergenic regions? (should also be in context of how much is coding from the full genome vs not coding)
-* Methylation in promoter regions?
+* Methylation in promoter regions? (how to define promoter regions?) -> according to google: -35bp before start codon and -10bp after TSS (transcription start site)
 * For methylations in the coding regions, what codon (position and AA) are affected?
 * Is there a PA-SN effect (global analysis allSN vs allTSB) --> How does this look for each individual clone?
 * Do we find methylations specific to a group of clones? (evolution effect)
-* Comparing the ancestor but also the clones (PASN vs TSB) -> each clone individually
+* Comparing the ancestor but also the clones (PASN vs TSB) -> each clone individually -> Lukas
-* 6mA (and 4mC) density per gene (no intergenics)
+* 6mA (and 4mC) density per gene (no intergenics) -> Natalia